-Secretary-General of Adra, the private partner in the European Commission's Partnership on Al, Data and Robotics (ADR).
-As part of Horizon Europe.
-Adra aims to mobilize €2.6 billion in investments to drive economic impact, innovation, and the widespread adoption of these critical technologies.
-Philip spearheads Adra's development by engineering sustainable business models, elevating its profile through strategic communications, and fostering collaboration for market opportunities.
-This builds on his prior success as Secretary General for the Greater Birmingham and West Midlands Brussels office, where he enhanced the region's global standing, brokered international innovation partnerships, and established the ,Diatomic' accelerator programme.
-He is a seasoned European affairs and project management professional with deep expertise in Technology, Innovation, and Research policies, and significant international experience coordinating complex collaborative projects.
+Birmingham and West Midlands Brussels office, where he enhanced the region's global standing, brokered international innovation partnerships, and established the 'Diatomic' accelerator programme.
+He is a seasoned European affairs and project management professional with deep expertise Technology, in Innovation, and Research policies, and international significant experience collaborative coordinating complex projects.